LISBON BUCKET LIST & TRAVEL GUIDE

 Step inside the National tile museum

 Love tiles?
 Then do not miss the National Azulejo Museum when in Lisbon.
+They are EVERYWHERE so you’ll want to learn about them.
+Book your ticket here as it does sell out!

 Admire the 360 degrees views from Castelo de São Jorge

 The Castelo de São Jorge is a Moorish Castle located at the top of one of Lisbon’s hills, overlooking the old city of Lisbon.
 A place full of history, but also another spot to get great views.
+Buy your ticket here.

 Have a drink with a view at Park Bar